 Grand People’s Study House- Library and academic centre for adult learners, this grand building is built in the Korean style and affords a great view over the central Square.

 Walk along Moran Hill where Korean families gather for outdoor BBQ, singing and dancing on their day off.
-Fantastic for photos.
+Fantastic for photos and mingling.

 Stop by the Mansudae Art Studio where all the art works, portraits and monuments from the government are produced